B555P/B555P.github.io/index.md

 ## About Me
 Hello, I'm a Electro-Mechanical engineer currently working at Emerson Electric.
-With three Co-Op/Internship experiences and the skills listed below, I am currently looking for a design engineering position preferably in aerospace, HVAC, or the energy sector.
+With three Co-Op/Internship experiences and the skills listed below, I am currently looking for a design engineering position.

 ### Skills:
 <img src="images/Portfolio.JPG?raw=true"/>